 Mentalization-Based Treatment (MBT) Continued

 Let's take a look at how a MBT group therapy session might go: Jennie tells the group about a conflict she recently had with a friend.
 Jennie blurts out angrily, "She is so self-centered, she's just a bitch!"
 The therapist may first guide Jennie to understand her own feelings and motivations and then guides Jennie to understand the feelings and motivations of her friend.
 Focusing on the here-and-now, the therapist may say, "What are you feeling right now as you talk about this conflict with your friend?" and, "What do you suppose is motivating your anger?"

 In addition to identifying her angry feelings, Jennie would be encouraged to become aware of her other (unexpressed) feelings as well.
-The other group members may assist her: Could Jennie be feeling a sense of betrayal?
-Perhaps Jennie's friend is not so self-centered after all, but rather Jennie's experience of her friend as "as a self-centered bitch" is because Jenny wants to be at the center of her friend's attention and her recent experience with her friend indicated that she was not.
-Jennie may be feeling sadness or even panic about the possibility of loosing an important friendship.
+The other group members may assist her.
+Could Jennie be feeling a sense of betrayal?
+Perhaps Jennie's friend is not so self-centered after all.
+Maybe Jennie's experience of her friend as "as a self-centered bitch" is because of Jenny's own need to be at the center of her friend's attention.
+Perhaps her recent conflict caused Jenny to become painfully aware that she was not.
+Jennie may be feeling sadness or even panic about the possibility of losing an important friendship.
 Maybe Jennie is somewhat jealous over her friend's popularity and perhaps she resents having to "share" her friend with other people.
-As these unexpressed feelings are explored and expressed (when applicable), the therapist will model for Jennie and for the other group members, a kind understanding about each and every experience, and Jennie would begin to be soothed and comforted.
+As these unexpressed feelings are explored and expressed (when applicable), the therapist will model for Jennie and for the other group members, an acceptance and kind understanding about each and every experience.
+Through this new experience Jennie would begin to be soothed and comforted.
 As she experiences a soothing response from the therapist, she gradually learns how to soothe herself.

-The therapist will also guide Jennie to evaluate the simplistic conclusion that her friend is a bitch by asking, "Can you think a little bit more about why your friend might behave like this?"
+The therapist will also guide Jennie to evaluate the simplistic conclusion that her friend is "just a bitch."
+The therapist might ask, "Can you think a little bit more about why your friend might behave like this?"
 Since Jennie does not yet have the ability to mentalize, she may simply repeat, "Because she's a bitch!"
 The therapist may then ask if there could be an alternative explanation for her friend's behavior.
 If Jennie does not generate an alternative idea, the therapist may turn to the group and ask the other group members for ideas.
 Eventually, the group will attempt to consider what might motivate someone to "behave like a bitch."
 Members may offer suggestions such as Jennie's friend might feel insecure.
 Further questioning by the therapist will guide Jennie and her therapy group to understand that often people are motivated to become the center of attention when they feel lonely and neglected.
 This greater understanding improves Jennie's capacity for a compassionate and empathic response to her friend so that she can more easily resolve the conflict with her.
-Furthermore, Jennie will be asked to consider the consequences of failing to mentalize such as loosing an important friendship.
+Furthermore, Jennie will be asked to consider the consequences of failing to mentalize, such as losing an important friendship.